Ida’s remnants to bring possible flooding, tornadoes to D.C. region on Wednesday

-Parts of the Washington region have already seen more than nine inches of rainfall for the month of August, meaning the ground is saturated and can’t handle much more rainfall.
+Parts of the Washington region have already seen more than nine inches of rainfall for the month of August, meaning the ground is saturated and can’t handle much more.
 Flash flood watches are up for most of the region, with the greatest potential for excessive rainfall north and west of the city.

 The system’s leftover spin could also brew a string of rotating thunderstorms, with the potential to produce tornadoes in our area.
-The setup bears some shades of Hurricane Ivan, which unleashed a slew of tornadoes west of the nation’s capital in September of 2004.
+The setup bears some shades of Hurricane Ivan, which unleashed a slew of tornadoes west of the nation’s capital in September 2004.

-“Wednesday afternoon could be active in terms of tornado activity,” wrote Jeff Halverson, Capital Weather Gang’s severe storms expert, in an email.
+“Wednesday afternoon could be active in terms of tornado activity,” Jeff Halverson, Capital Weather Gang’s severe storms expert, wrote in an email.
 “We will really need to closely watch this.
-The combination of unstable air, strong wind shear and left-over spin energy from ex-Ida could come together to create numerous (but generally weak and short-lived) tornadoes.”
+The combination of unstable air, strong wind shear and leftover spin energy from ex-Ida could come together to create numerous (but generally weak and short-lived) tornadoes.”

 Heavy rain and flooding risk

-Timing around the District: Rainfall will begin late Tuesday, with scattered showers and storms in the afternoon and evening, a few of which could be locally intense.
+Timing around the District: Rainfall will begin late Tuesday, with scattered showers and storms in the afternoon and evening, a few of which could be intense.
 A few bursts of heavy rain are possible as a warm front lifts north through Washington on Wednesday morning.
-The city may remain cloudy with little rainfall during much of the day before rounds of storms from the midafternoon and evening, some severe.
+The city may remain cloudy with little rainfall during much of the day before storms arrive from the midafternoon and evening, some severe.

-- Rain will end everywhere overnight Wednesday, with clearing skies and cooler, drier weather arriving for Thursday.
+- Rain will end everywhere overnight Wednesday, with clearing skies and cooler, drier weather arriving Thursday.

-Rainfall totals: In Washington, one to three inches are likely; amounts vary by model and depend on the exact track of Ida’s remnants.
+Rainfall totals: In Washington, 1 to 3 inches of rain is likely; amounts vary by model and depend on the exact track of Ida’s remnants.
 While the heaviest rain will focus west and northwest of Washington, individual storm cells moving repeatedly over the same areas will bring the potential for flooding.

-To the west and northwest near the Blue Ridge and the Panhandle of Maryland, 3 to 5 inches is possible, with a few locales likely to exceed half a foot; this area includes Frederick, Winchester, and Hagerstown.
+To the west and northwest near the Blue Ridge and the panhandle of Maryland, 3 to 5 inches is possible, with a few locales likely to exceed half a foot; this area includes Frederick, Winchester and Hagerstown.
 Average amounts will drop quickly south of Prince William County, generally under an inch (but heavier amounts could occur in localized downpours).

 Here is how much rain is projected from different models for Washington: